dotanuki-labs/sculptor/README-template.md

 > Before open-sourcing this project :
 >
 > - Enable Github pages for repository
-> - Move from WarpBuild to Github runners
 > - Ensure required secrets are properly set (DOTANUKI_BOT and CRATES_PUBLISH)
 > - Ensure proper short project description set for this repository
 > - Ensure the same description is also set on cargo.toml files